 30. Strawberries And Raspberries

 To treat anemia, you can consider including strawberries and raspberries in your diet plan.
 Both of the strawberries and raspberries are rich in antioxidants, folate, fiber, zinc and vitamin C, so they can help strengthen the immune system and prevent anemia.
-Actually, these fruits are known as great remedies on how to treat anemia at home that you should not look down, yet try to make use for good.
+Actually, these fruits are known as great remedies on how to treat anemia in adults and babies at home that you should not look down, yet try to make use for good.